This page was most recently updated on May 8th, 2025

 SECTION 9.07 Lines of Succession.

-1. The order of succession to the Emperor shall be Prince Royal; Grand Duke; Grand Czar; Marquis, Count, Crown Prince
+1. The order of succession to the Emperor shall be Prince Royal, Grand Duke, Grand Czar, Marquis, Count, and Crown Prince

-2. The order of succession to the Empress shall be: Princess Royal; Grand Duchess; Grand Czarina; Marquise; Countess; Crown Princess.
+2. The order of succession to the Empress shall be Princess Royal, Grand Duchess, Grand Czarina, Marquise, Countess, and Crown Princess.

-4. The Prince Royal and Princess Royal shall be selected before Victory Brunch by means of appointment.
-The Emperor and Empress will each turn in a list of three names each, in order of preference, at the Board of Advisors meeting on the morning prior to Victory Brunch.
-The Board will then vote on each prospective appointee until a selection for each position is decided upon by majority vote of the Board.
-Announcement of the appointees will occur at Victory Brunch and not before.
+4. Prince Royal, Princess Royal, and/or Princex/Princet Royal shall be selected before Victory Brunch by means of appointment.
+The newly crowned monarchs will each turn into a list of three names, in order of preference, at the Board of Advisors meeting on the morning before Victory Brunch.
+The Board will then vote on each prospective appointee until a majority vote of the Board decides upon a selection for each position.
+The announcement of the appointees will occur at Victory Brunch and not before.
 [See Proclamation by Empress XVIII, Chris Lee].
-Anyone appointed the titles of Prince Royal or Princess Royal must have at least six (6) months active service with a previous reign within our Court (UCPPE).
+Anyone who appointed the titles of Prince Royal, Princess Royal, or Princex/Princet Royal must have at least six (6) months of active service with a previous reign within our Court (UCPPE).
 [Amended on 02/28/2010, 02/10/2013, General Membership Meeting.]
 [See Proclamation by Empress VI, Tracy Diane.]

-5. The Prince Royal and Princess Royal shall each appoint a Crown Prince and Crown Princess respectively.
-They may be removed and replaced as seen fit by the reigning Prince Royal and Princess Royal respectively.
+5. The reigning PRs shall each appoint a Crown Prince and Crown Princess, respectively.
+They may be removed and replaced as seen fit by their reigning PR, respectively.
 Such positions shall fall immediately below that of Count and Countess [See Proclamation by Emperor XV, Mark Merriman] in the corresponding Lines of Succession.
-The reign- of the Crown Prince and Princess shall be that of their Prince and Princess Royal and if either Prince or Princess Royal is removed from office so shall be their Crown Prince and Crown Princess unless the new Prince and/or Princess Royal wish to keep them or the Emperor or Empress have another position for them.
+The reign- of the Crown Prince, Princess, and/or Princex/Princet shall be that of their PR and if either PR is removed from office so shall their Crown Prince, Crown Princess, and/or Crown Princex/Princet unless the new PR wishes to keep them or the reigning monarchs have another position for them.
 [See Proclamation by Emperor XI, Duane Thompson.]

-6. All Line members must be a member of the United Court of the Pikes Peak Empire.
+6. All Line members must be members of the United Court of the Pikes Peak Empire.
 [See Proclamation by Emperor IX, Bob Steinborn.]

-B. The Board of Advisors may select the King Father or Queen Mother as temporary regent to fill a vacancy if it is deemed that no candidate in the line of succession is able to adequately fill the vacant position.
-All vacancies filled are subject to the approval of the Board.
+B. The Board of Advisors may select the King Father or Queen Mother as temporary regents to fill a vacancy if it is deemed that no candidate in the line of succession can adequately fill the vacant position.
+All vacancies filled are subject to the Boards approval.

 SECTION 9.08 Monarch’s Powers, Duties, and Limitations.

-A. An individual who has previously held the position of Emperor or Empress may seek election to the position of Emperor or Empress again after a period of three (3) years from his/her stepping down, provided the individual seeking election completed his/her last reign satisfactorily and is in good standing as a regent.
+A. An individual who has previously held the position of monarch may seek election to the position of monarch again after a period of three (3) years from their stepping down, provided the individual seeking election completed their last reign satisfactorily and is in good standing as a regent.
 [Amended on 02/15/2003, General Membership Meeting.]

-B. Any person seeking the office of Emperor or Empress of the United Court of the Pikes Peak Empire shall be a person who has been an active supporter of this or another Court for the period of at least one (1) year.
+B. Any person seeking the office of monarchy of the United Court of the Pikes Peak Empire shall be a person who has been an active supporter of this or another Court for the period of at least one (1) year.
 The Board may request verifiable proof of experience from other recognized Court Systems.
 [See Proclamation by Emperor V, Peter Quick.]

-C. Anyone being appointed the titles of Prince Royal or Princess Royal must have at least six (6) months active service with a previous Court.
+C. Anyone who has chosen Prince Royal, Princess Royal, or Princex/Princet Royal must have at least six (6) months of active service with a previous Court.
 [See Proclamation by Empress VI, Tracy Diane.]

-D. The Prince Royal and/or Princess Royal will be eligible to seek the position of Emperor or Empress during the year of their reign, unless they resign, or submit a letter for leave of absence.
+D. The PR’s will be eligible to seek the position of monarchy during the year of their reign unless they resign or submit a letter for leave of absence.
 [Amended on 02/28/2010, General Membership Meeting.]

-E. The numerical order of all Past, Present, and future reigning Prince and Princess Royals shall run concurrently with that of their reigning Emperor and Empress.
-[See Proclamation by EmpresslV, Lilly.]
+E. The numerical order of all Past, Present, and future reigning PRs shall run concurrently with that of their reigning monarchs.
+[See Proclamation by Empress IV, Lilly.]

-F. No person shall be allowed to run or be a candidate for the office of both Emperor and Empress within the same year and in the same campaign.
+F. No person shall be allowed to run or be a candidate for the office of multiple monarchy positions within the same year and in the same campaign.

-G. There shall be no other authority than that of the Monarchs in matters of discipline within the Royal Court and they shall have sole and absolute rule in that regard.
+G. There shall be no authority other than that of the Monarchs in matters of discipline within the Royal Court and they shall have sole and absolute rules in that regard.

 H. Each Monarch shall have the authority and power to remove any member of his or her Court judged to be unfit or negligent in their duties.

-I. There Shall Be No Further Amendment to the By-Laws by Proclamation of an Empress or Emperor.
-Rather, each Emperor and each Empress may, (although shall not be required), establish two lifetime titles to be awarded at Coronation.
-These Lifetime Titles, as with all Lifetime Titles, other than those of Emperor, Empress, Prince Royal and Princess Royal shall not carry a vote on the Council of Regents.
-Furthermore, the By-Laws shall be changed by a majority vote of the members attending a Bylaws/Membership meeting, which has been announced at least thirty days prior to the date of such a meeting.
+I. There Shall Be No Further Amendment to the By-Laws by Proclamation of a Monarch.
+Instead, each monarch may (although shall not be required) establish two lifetime titles to be awarded at Coronation.
+As with all Lifetime Titles other than those of, shall not carry a vote on the Council of Regents.
+Furthermore, the By-Laws shall be changed by a majority vote of the members attending a By-Laws/Membership meeting, which has been announced at least thirty days before the date of such a meeting.
 [See Proclamation by Emperor XXII, Don Lacey.]

-J. By the first Board meeting after the whole Line of Succession is in position, the Emperor and Empress shall have a list of the responsibilities of each line member.
+J. By the first Board meeting after the whole Line of Succession is in position, the reigning monarchs shall have a list of the responsibilities of each line member.
 [See Proclamation by Emperor XII, Jeff Dilworth.]

-K. The Court may not sponsor or co-sponsor a benefit, fundraiser, or show for any single individual by name.
-Rather an Individual Crisis Relief Fund shall be established as a line item in the Treasurer’s report and funds raised for individual’s benefit shall be reserved in that account and dispersed at the discretion of the Board.
-No single individual shall receive over $300.00 from the Court as a donation during a single reign.
+K. The Court may not sponsor or co-sponsor a benefit, fundraiser, or show for any individual by name.
+Instead, an Individual Crisis Relief Fund shall be established as a line item in the Treasurer’s report, and funds raised for the individual’s benefit shall be reserved in that account and dispersed at the discretion of the Board.
+No individual shall receive over $300.00 from the Court as a donation during a single reign.
 Any court member hosting a show for an individual’s benefit must announce at least twice during the show that- the United Court is not sponsoring the benefit.
 [See Proclamation by Emperor XIV, David Eidson.]
+This proclamation was suspended for one year beginning 21 December 2022.
+[See Proclamation by Emperor XLVII Steven Grantham]

 SECTION 9.09 Titles.